CCAC-CIT/learn-cli/README.md

 ![a screen shot showing learn-cli directory inside Windows Explorer; it has a subdirectory named "text_files," a docx file, and a file named README.md](http://sheldon-hess.org/images/learn-cli.png)

-What you want to happen is that, when you go back into your terminal and type ```ls``` from your home directory, there is a new directory there called "learn-cli" &mdash; if this isn't what happens, hit me up on Slack, and we'll talk through it.
+What you want to happen is that, when you go back into your terminal and type ```ls ~``` , there is a new directory there called "learn-cli" &mdash; if this isn't what happens, hit me up on Slack, and we'll talk through it.

 Assuming that happened, let's explore the ```learn-cli``` directory!